csci104/site/labs/lab2/index.md

 ## Problem 1 (Guided)

 Okay, so let's check out the first student's program.
 Open a terminal in the assignment directory, and run the simulation with `make test_game1`.

+If you are using Docker, please first copy and paste the `lab2` directory into the directory you mounted to the Docker container in Lab 0.
+Remember to open a shell before proceeding (ie, by running `ch shell csci104`).
++ If you don't have a container running yet, remember to run `ch start csci104` before opening a shell!

+- [ ] Copy and paste `lab2` into the directory you mounted to the Docker container in Lab 0.
+- [ ] Start/open a shell.

 You should get something like:

 ```